07 October 2020

-Could altering our hormones in order to suppress ovulation and lessen uterine lining make it harder to get pregnant in the future?
+Could altering our hormones in order to suppress the ovulation cycle and lessen uterine lining cause infertility risk in the future?

 This is a really important question, and luckily there have been several studies on the topic to address our fears.

 Worries that oral contraceptives may cause decreased fertility were raised in early reports in the 1970’s and 80’s.
 At that time, oral contraceptives used high-dose hormones.
 Later studies, performed in the 90’s and on, when the majority of women were using low-dosage estrogen pills, disproved those concerns.

 These studies, conducted over the past 3 decades, looked specifically at the effects of different forms of contraceptives on subsequent pregnancies.

 First important fact to know: it takes the body about 3 months to completely clear of contraceptive hormones.

 Results of these studies showed that irrelevant to how long the contraceptive is used, there is only an initial (temporary) delay in conception for the first 3 months after discontinuation, with no subsequent delay to conception.
 This initial delay coincides with the amount of time it takes the body to clear the contraceptive hormones.